 When you create a User Application driver in iManager or Designer, any email notification templates that are missing from the standard set of email notification templates are replaced.
 Existing email notification templates are not updated.
 This is to prevent overwriting email notification templates that you have customized.
-You can update existing email notification templates manually using Designer (see the section "About Email Notification Templates" in the Identity Manager User Application: Design Guide (http://www.netiq.com/documentation/idm402/index.html)).
-For more information about email notification templates, see "Setting up Email Notification Templates" in the NetIQ Designer for Identity Manager Administration Guide.
+You can manually update the existing email notification templates using Designer.
+For more information, see About Email Notification Templates in the NetIQ Identity Manager - Administrator's Guide to Designing the Identity Applications and Setting Up E-Mail Notification Templates in the NetIQ Designer for Identity Manager Administration Guide.